clue/reactphp-multicast/README.md

 $socket->on('message', function ($data, $remote) use ($socket) {
     echo 'Sending back ' . strlen($data) . ' bytes to ' . $remote .
 PHP_EOL;

-    // send a unitcast reply to the remote
+    // send a unicast reply to the remote
     $socket->send($data, $remote);
 });
 ```